ranamagdi/parallel-programming-tasks/README.md

 # parallel-programming-tasks
-tasks by using parallel programming in c langauge
+tasks by using parallel programming in c++ langauge